OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: -1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specify port number for debug console.
+        <p class="scene-class-attr-comment">Specify port number for debug console.
 If you set -1 (=default), all debug console functionalities are disabled.
 If you set 0 or positive port number, debug console functionalities are enabled.
 If enabled, we can send commands via telnet connection and control rendering behavior for debugging purposes.
 If you set 0, the kernel finds the available port for you and displays the port number to the cerr.
 Otherwise you have to set the available port number yourself.</p>

     </p>